anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     }
   ]
 }

-# Example: Decoded payload "status-request" representation
-  in JSON syntax
-{
-  "version": 1,
-  "created-on": "2022-08-12T02:37:39.235Z",
-  "serial-number": "pledge-callee4711",
-  "status-type": "bootstrap"
-}

-# Example: Decoded "JWS Protected Header" representation
-  in JSON syntax
-{
-  "alg": "ES256",
-  "x5c": [
-    "base64encodedvalue==",
-    "base64encodedvalue=="
-  ]
-}
 ~~~~
-{: #stat_req title='Example of Registrar-Agent request of pledge-status using status-type bootstrap' artwork-align="left"}
+{: #stat_req title="Status Query Representation in General JWS JSON Serialization Syntax" artwork-align="left"}

+For details on `JWS Protected Header` and `JWS Signature` see {{!I-D.ietf-anima-jws-voucher}} or {{!RFC7515}}.

-### Response Artifact: Pledge Status Response (pStatus-Resp)
+### Response Artifact: Pledge Status (pStatus)

-If the pledge receives the pledge-status request with status-type "bootstrap" it SHALL react with a status response message based on previously collected telemetry information (see {{vstatus}} and {{estatus}}) in a single status-response artifact.
+When the pledge receives a Status Query with status-type `bootstrap` it SHALL respond with previously collected telemetry information (see {{vstatus}} and {{estatus}}) in a single Pledge Status artifact.

-The pledge-status response Content-Type header is `application/jose+json`.
+The pledge-status response message is signed with IDevID or LDevID, depending on bootstrapping state of the pledge.

-The following CDDL explains the structure of the format for the status response, which is:
+The following CDDL defines the structure of the Pledge Status (pStatus) data:

 ~~~~
 <CODE BEGINS>
-  status-response = {
+  pledgestatus = {
     "version": uint,
     "status":
       "factory-default" /